Feeding the multitude: The feeding of the 4,000

-"Where could we get enough bread in this remote place to feed such a crowd?"

-"How many loaves do you have?"
-Jesus asked.

-"Seven," they replied, "and a few small fish."Jesus told the crowd to sit down on the ground.
+Jesus told the crowd to sit down on the ground.
 Then he took the seven loaves and the fish, and when he had given thanks, he broke them and gave them to the disciples, and they in turn gave to the people.
 They all ate and were satisfied.
 Afterward, the disciples picked up seven basketfuls of broken pieces that were leftover.
 The number of those who ate was four thousand men, besides women and children.
 After Jesus had sent the crowd away, he got into the boat and went to the vicinity of Magadan (or Magdala).